britram/taps-transports/draft-ietf-taps-transports.md

 # Transport Service Features

-The tables below summarise some key features to illustrate the range of functions provided across the IETF-specified transports. {{tabtp}} considers transports that may be directly layered over the network, and
+The tables below summarize some key features to illustrate the range of functions provided across the IETF-specified transports. {{tabtp}} considers transports that may be directly layered over the network, and
 {{tabult}} considers transports layered over another transport service.